laravel-admin/base/README.md

 # Laravel Admin Interface

+Extend your Laravel App with an admin interface out-of-the-box.
+This packages creates an admin including a login page.
+The interface is fully compatible with the default bootstrap interface which is included in your Laravel app.

-This package is in alpha state, use it in production on own risk.
+> note: This package is in alpha state, use it in production on own risk.

 ##  Installation